Hodgkin's Lymphoma Story

 How does life after cancer go?
 Alot like life before cancer, I am still me, I still like all the same things, do the same things but each day you have an amazing appreciation for life, it does change you but you can let it change you for the better.
 With the help of family and friends we have raised £4071.89 for the North Staffs chemo ward which will go towards patient comfort and nurse education.
 I am a Pioneer for Paxman Scalp Cooling to raise awareness of scalp cooling if it is an option for cancer patients, I have started a course to teach in further education, I still work as a beauty therapist and wedding make up artist as I did before and hope to one day teach as a Beauty Lecturer also.
 I am a self confessed shoe and coat addict as well as loving some reality tv and I'm a cancer survivor :)

 This is my first blog on the Bloodwise Community, but I have quite a few blogs relating to my cancer story should you like a look (all the things you dont often hear about chemo treatment, food cravings, and chemo brain to start with!)

-If you would like to find out more about the symptoms, diagnosis and treatment of Hodgkin Lymphoma, visit the Bloodwise Information and Support section of our website.
+Find out more about the symptoms, diagnosis and treatment of Hodgkin Lymphoma.